Leopold Lojka: Sarajevo assassination

-In June 1914, Lojka accompanied his employer and his friend Archduke Franz Ferdinand, the heir to the throne of the Austro-Hungarian Dual Monarchy, on a trip to Bosnia and Herzegovina.
+In June 1914, Lojka accompanied his employer and his friend Archduke Franz Ferdinand, the heir to the throne of the Austro-Hungarian Empire, on a trip to Bosnia and Herzegovina.
 There, on 26 and 27 June, the Archduke, in his capacity as "Inspector of the entire armed forces", took part as an observer in a manoeuvre of the Austro-Hungarian Army outside Sarajevo.
 A visit to the city itself was planned for 28 June at the end of the trip.

-For this purpose, Harrach had provided the heir to the throne with his car, a double phaeton (28/32 hp) from Gräf & Stift, and driver.
-As a result, Lojka was given the task of picking up the Archduke and his companions at the Sarajevo train station on the morning of 28 June and driving them to the city center and all other destinations on the day's program.
+For this purpose, Harrach had provided the Archduke with his car, a double phaeton (28/32 hp) from Gräf & Stift, and driver.
+As a result, Lojka was given the task of picking up the Archduke and his companions at Sarajevo railway station on the morning of 28 June and driving them to the city centre and all other destinations on the day's agenda.